 As Kossof outlines:

-These and other key strategic insights into a changing Chinese legal market are part of a comprehensive Chinese legal market report contained in A Comprehensive Guide to the the Asia-Pacific Legal Markets.
+Therefore, legal news in Asia and other key strategic insights into a changing Chinese legal market are part of a comprehensive Chinese legal market report contained in A Comprehensive Guide to the the Asia-Pacific Legal Markets.
 For more information about Paul Kossof please see his LinkedIn profile here.